 A single cash payment is a distribution of your vested annuity benefit in one payment.
-This type of distribution may or may not be a lump sum distribution.
-A lump sum distribution is defined as a distribution of your entire benefit under all similar plans (e.g., all defined benefits plans) in one year at the time of one of the following four events: termination of employment, death, disability or attainment of age 59 1/2.
-If you were born in 1936 or before, your distribution may be eligible for special income tax averaging.
-It is recommended that you seek the advice of a qualified tax professional before making decisions about Plan distributions and to obtain information about the rules for pension and annuity income.
+This type of distribution may or may not be a "lump sum distribution."

+A lump sum distribution is defined as a distribution of your entire benefit under all similar plans (e.g., all defined benefits plans) in one year at the time of one of the following four events: termination of employment, death, disability or attainment of age 591⁄2.
+If you were born on or before 1936, your distribution may be eligible for special income tax averaging.
+Consult Internal Revenue Service Publication 575 for the rules and always seek the advice of a qualified tax professional before making financial decisions related to distributions.